selinaXyy/myFavoriteMovies/README.md

 ## Installation
-Run the following terminal commands to set up the program:
+Run the following terminal command to set up the program:

 npm install